-One must not forget also that in the vast majority of joint ventures, the foreign partner actually contributes capital disproportionate to their shareholding.
+One must not also forget that the foreign partner actually contributes capital disproportionate to their shareholding in the vast majority of joint ventures.
 In other words, they often fund the Libyan partner.
 If a foreign investor can only own 49%, then they are unlikely to invest.
 International companies often have internal policies about whether they can or cannot hold minority interests.
-Additionally, if they put most of the money into an enterprise, they will inevitably want some control of how it is spent and invested.
-If they can’t get this comfort then they probably won’t invest.
+Additionally, if they put most of the money into an enterprise, they will inevitably want control over how it is spent and invested.
+If they can’t get this comfort, then they probably won’t invest.
 International investors have plenty of global opportunities.
 They don’t have to come to Libya.

-Foreign partners also often bring with them expertise, governance, controls, frameworks, strategies, new products, and services which are all needed in Libya.
+Foreign partners also often bring with them expertise, governance, controls, frameworks, strategies, new products, and services needed in Libya.

 A 51/49 rule will also be detrimental to the smaller, newer, entrepreneurial and ambitious Libyan business, not the established Libyan business.
-Larger Libyan businesses can already afford to invest in enterprises themselves and have less need for a technical foreign partner that is also able to bring in capital.
-Young Libyan start-up businesses cannot do this and will be at a disadvantage to the current “economic elite” that already control much of the private sector in Libya.
+Larger Libyan businesses can already afford to invest in enterprises themselves and have less need for a technical foreign partner that can also bring in capital.
+Young Libyan start-up businesses cannot do this and will be at a disadvantage to the current “economic elite” that already controls much of Libya’s private sector.

 If the government wants to retain the 51/49 rule, perhaps it could consider what Dubai has done.
 In Dubai, the 51/49 rule still prevails (although there is intense speculation that this may change in the future).
-Given the fact that Dubai is very keen to attract FDI, a rule has been implemented that says that although the shareholding percentages must be 51/49, it is possible for the JV partners to register a disproportionate dividend entitlement, effectively allowing the foreign partner, in practice, to secure an economic interest of 80%.
+Given the fact that Dubai is very keen to attract FDI, a rule has been implemented that says that although the shareholding percentages must be 51/49, the JV partners can register a disproportionate dividend entitlement, effectively allowing the foreign partner, in practice, to secure an economic interest of 80%.

 International trade considerations

 Libya applied to join the World Trade Organisation (WTO) in 2004.
-The process for Libya’s accession to WTO is expected to resume in the near future.
-Libya’s accession to the WTO will be a significant step which will make Libya’s integration in the global free trade system irreversible.
-It is likely to transform not only the country’s economy but also its legal system and its institutions.
+The process for Libya’s accession to WTO is expected to resume shortly.
+Libya’s accession to the WTO will be a significant step to make Libya’s integration in the global free trade system irreversible.
+It is likely to transform the country’s economy and its legal system and its institutions.

-In this context, the Libyan government may consider, as part of the preparation for joining the WTO (or, generally, any bilateral or multilateral trade regime), a gradual liberalisation of restrictions on its FDI rules.
-For instance, full liberalisation (i.e. permitting 100% foreign ownership) may be allowed in certain key sectors where foreign investment and expertise is urgently needed such as telecommunication, certain technologies, and healthcare.
-This is the approach that has been taken by many countries acceded to the WTO in recent years such as Russia, China, Central Asian countries and Saudi Arabia (see below).
+In this context, the Libyan government may consider a gradual liberalisation of restrictions on its FDI rules as part of the preparation for joining the WTO (or, generally, any bilateral or multilateral trade regime).
+For instance, full liberalisation (i.e. permitting 100% foreign ownership) may be allowed in certain key sectors where foreign investment and expertise is urgently needed, such as telecommunication, certain technologies, and healthcare.
+This is the approach that has been taken by many countries that acceded to the WTO in recent years, such as Russia, China, Central Asian countries and Saudi Arabia (see below).

 Saudi Arabia model

 In the MENA region, Saudi Arabia can provide an excellent example for Libya.
 The Kingdom started negotiating its membership in 1993.
 In 2000, the new Foreign Investment Act was introduced.
 The Saudi Arabian General Investment Authority (SAGIA) was the body in charge of administering the Act under the guidance of the Supreme Economic Council.
-A number of significant changes were made under the Act, which are as follows:
+Several significant changes were made under the Act, which is as follows:

 Certain restrictions were made against FDI under the old investment law, including the prohibition of foreigners from investing in sectors that were reserved for the government and domestic investors, such as printing and publishing services, telecommunications services, the transmission and distribution of electrical power, pipeline transmission services, education services, hospital and health services, insurance and the electric power generation.
-These sectors were no longer closed and foreign investors were able to freely invest.
-There was an important caveat, however, in that certain sectors were put on a “Negative List“.
+These sectors were no longer closed, and foreign investors were able to invest freely.
+However, there was an important caveat in that certain sectors were put on a “Negative List“.
 This Negative List is compiled by SAGIA and approved by the Supreme Economic Council.
 The Negative List is updated and revised from time to time.
 In 2012, that is 7 years after Saudi Arabia’s accession, there were only three industrial sectors and 13 service sectors still appearing on the Negative List.
 In all other sectors, 100% foreign ownership is now permitted.

-Oman, Egypt, Bahrain, and Qatar have, to various extents, adopted a similar approach to foreign ownership and FDI rules.
-In the case of the UAE, which has been a WTO member since 1996, the WTO Members have, on various occasions, urged the UAE to further relax its foreign ownership rules outside the free trade zones.
-So far, the UAE has resisted those calls but has promised to uphold its free-market strategy and will proceed with reviewing all existing policies in order to make them as resilient, adaptable, and responsive to future challenges.
-The new draft UAE Companies Law still contains the basic 51% local ownership and 49% foreign ownership split, but provision is made for Cabinet Resolutions to give exemptions for certain forms of companies, activities or classes.
-This may either be a full exemption or an increase on 49% foreign ownership.
+To various extents, Oman, Egypt, Bahrain, and Qatar have adopted a similar approach to foreign ownership and FDI rules.
+In the case of the UAE, which has been a WTO member since 1996, the WTO Members have, on various occasions, urged the UAE to relax further its foreign ownership rules outside the free trade zones.
+So far, the UAE has resisted those calls but has promised to uphold its free-market strategy and will proceed with reviewing all existing policies to make them resilient, adaptable, and responsive to future challenges.
+The new draft UAE Companies Law still contains 51% local ownership and 49% foreign ownership split.
+Still, provision is made for Cabinet Resolutions to give exemptions for certain forms of companies, activities or classes.
+This may either be a full exemption or an increase of 49% foreign ownership.

 In this regard, it should be noted that KSA is ranked 28th in the World Bank’s “2013 Doing Business” under the “protecting investors” criterion, whereas the UAE is ranked 128th.
-This indicates a higher level of investor confidence in doing business in Saudi Arabia as compared to the UAE.
-In the last few years, Saudi has moved from near the bottom of the list to somewhere near the top.
+This indicates a higher level of investor confidence in doing business in Saudi Arabia than in the UAE.
+In the last few years, Saudi has moved from near the bottom to somewhere near the top.
 Saudi used to suffer from high levels of bureaucracy, high registration fees, protectionism and slow processes.
-Now they have moved right up the rankings and are trying to get into world’s top 10 in terms of the easiest place for doing business along with the likes of Singapore.
-As a result of this, huge investments have been made by foreign investors from all over the world, resulting in an increase in private sector activities generally and an increase in job opportunities for Saudi nationals.
+Now they have moved right up the rankings and are trying to get into the world’s top 10 in terms of the easiest place for doing business along with the likes of Singapore.
+As a result of this, huge investments have been made by foreign investors worldwide, resulting in an increase in private sector activities generally and an increase in job opportunities for Saudi nationals.

-We, therefore, consider that Libya should look at the progress of Saudi Arabia, not just in relation to FDI but in relation to the whole ease of doing business scenario.
-See attached document at end of this analysis.
+We, therefore, consider that Libya should look at the progress of Saudi Arabia, not just about FDI but about the whole ease of doing business scenario.
+See attached document at the end of this analysis.

-Additionally, notwithstanding the fact that foreigners can get up to 100% foreign ownership in Saudi Arabia, the reality is that virtually all foreign companies still go in on a joint venture basis with a Saudi partner because their business is far more likely to succeed if they do so.
+Additionally, even though foreigners can get up to 100% foreign ownership in Saudi Arabia, the reality is that virtually all foreign companies still go in on a joint venture basis with a Saudi partner because their business is far more likely to succeed if they do so.
 Moreover, foreign investment in joint ventures with Saudi partners has advantages.
 While foreign partners in a joint venture entity may hold 100% of the equity, there are major commercial advantages in having a local Saudi partner own 50% of the equity or more.
-For example, if a Saudi national holds 50% of the equity in a joint venture company it enables the company to obtain an interest-free loan for up to 50% of the project cost, which is repayable over a period of ten years.
-In addition, majority Saudi-owned joint ventures are entitled to preference after wholly Saudi-owned companies in the allotment of government contracts.
+For example, if a Saudi national holds 50% of the equity in a joint venture company, it enables the company to obtain an interest-free loan for up to 50% of the project cost, which is repayable over a period of ten years.
+In addition, most Saudi-owned joint ventures are entitled to preference after wholly Saudi-owned companies in the allotment of government contracts.

-So in summary, Saudi Arabia has rejected 51/49 rule in favour of:
+So, in summary, Saudi Arabia has rejected the 51/49 rule in favour of:

 Specific comments on the Draft Law